 • the journey exceeds 50km of a return journey when travelling by private vehicle; or

 • any length of a journey by public transport or ambulance where the accepted condition requires the use of this form of transport.

 Travel by private vehicle is reimbursed based on a set rate per kilometre travelled.
-You can lodge your travelling expenses claims using DVA’s online service, MyAccount.
-For more information, please visit the MyAccount website.
+You can lodge your travelling expenses claims using DVA’s online service, MyService.
+For more information, please visit the MyService website.
 Alternatively claims can be made by completing form D0800 Claim for Travelling Expenses.

 Find out more about travel expenses: